 Does the Bible predict artificial intelligence?

-The Bible doesn't explicitly predict AI, but some passages like Daniel 12:4 (about knowledge increasing) and Revelation 13:14-15 (about an image that speaks) have been interpreted by some as potentially relating to AI. we must be cautious about reading modern technology into ancient texts.
 Creating AI is not inherently sinful.
 Humans are made in God's image, which includes creativity and innovation.
-The question is why and how we create.
+The question is not whether we create, but why and how we create.
 If we develop AI with humility, for good purposes, and with proper ethical constraints, it can be a God-honoring expression of our creative nature.
 Sin enters when we create out of pride, for selfish purposes, or without regard for human dignity and justice.

 Can AI ever have a soul or be saved?

 No. The Bible is clear that only humans are made in God's image (Genesis 1:27) and possess souls breathed into them by God (Genesis 2:7).
-AI, no matter how sophisticated, is code.sophisticated patterns of ones and zeros.
+AI, no matter how sophisticated, is code—sophisticated patterns of ones and zeros.
 It lacks consciousness, free will, moral agency, and spiritual capacity.
 Only humans can have a relationship with God, experience salvation, and receive eternal life.

 Should Christians use AI for Bible study?